Skip to main content

 2 mentions Positive Neutral Negative

-Overall, user reviews on stability present a mixed picture: while some players report a smooth and clean navigation experience without bugs or glitches, others express frustration with inconsistent design elements and tedious backtracking that detracts from gameplay.
+Overall, user reviews on stability present a mixed picture: while some players report a smooth and bug-free experience, others express frustration with design inconsistencies and tedious navigation issues that detract from gameplay.

-• “It feels like they had planned on having something else but scrapped it mid-way, leaving only traces, and the constant back and forth as you go up and down buggy stairs or rush into a room only to have to go back to the room you were just in became tedious, leading me to only really stick it out because I was invested in the characters by then.”
+• “It feels like they had planned on having something else but scrapped it mid-way, leaving only traces.
+The constant back and forth as you go up and down buggy stairs or rush into a room only to have to go back to the room you were just in became tedious, leading me to only really stick it out because I was invested in the characters by then.”

 • character development